Does Thicker Oil Quiet Lifters

 Updated:

-Thicker oil does not necessarily quiet lifters.
-The thickness of the oil does not affect the amount of noise that the lifters make.
+Thicker oil does not necessarily quieten lifters.
+The thickness of the oil does not affect the noise the lifters make.

 If you’re an engine builder, the answer to this question is probably yes.
-Thicker oil does tend to quiet lifters, but it’s not a cure-all.
-There are many factors that can contribute to noisy lifters, and thicker oil is just one of them.
+Thicker oil does tend to quieten lifters, but it’s not a cure-all.
+Many factors can contribute to noisy lifters, and thicker oil is just one of them.

-If your engine is already noisey, thicker oil may help to reduce the noise somewhat.
+If your engine is already noisy, thicker oil may help to reduce the noise somewhat.
 But if your engine is quiet and you switch to thicker oil, don’t expect miracles.
-The bottom line is that there’s no substitute for proper maintenance and care when it comes to keeping your engine quiet.
+The bottom line is that there’s no substitute for proper maintenance and care to keep your engine quiet.

 What Oil Will Quiet Noisy Lifters?

 If your car’s engine is making a loud, clicking noise, it could be due to noisy lifters.
-The lifters are responsible for opening and closing the valves in the engine, and over time, they can become dirty or damaged.
+The lifters are responsible for opening and closing the engine’s valves, and over time, they can become dirty or damaged.
 This can cause them to make a lot of noise.

 There are a few different oils that can help quiet noisy lifters.
 One option is motor oil with additives specifically designed to reduce valve train noise.
-You can also try using a synthetic motor oil, as these typically have lower viscosity and provide better lubrication than traditional motor oils.
+You can also try synthetic motor oil, which typically has lower viscosity and provides better lubrication than traditional motor oil.

 If you’re not sure which oil to use, consult with your mechanic or the manufacturer of your vehicle.